 - About 20 minutes prior to when the reservation window opens (8 a.m.
 PST for California State Parks and 10 a.m.
 EST for National Parks), have everyone on your reservation team go to www.reservecalifornia.com (for CA Parks) or www.recreation.gov (for National Parks).
 Then find your campground, enter your arrival date and # of nights.

 - If you can view multiple windows on your monitor – open up the reservation site (all cued up for your campground/dates) and minimize each window so just the “RESERVE” button for the campground is showing.
 Also open up a separate (new) window and search for “current time” (by the second).
 Keep this window open so you can watch the clock tick!

 - At 1 second before the reservation window opens click the “RESERVE” button and wait to see if there is availability.
 If so – get after it!
 If you have multiple windows open – start with the first window and click 1 second prior, then go to the next and next (clicking on the RESERVE button.
-You can try for the same campsite or have different campsites chosen for each window.
+You can also try for the same campsite or have different campsites chosen for each window.

 Yellowstone National Park – Upper Falls

 Julia Pfeiffer Burns State Park – Campsite #2

 Hope this is of some help in your adventures of trying to reserve a campsite.
 Please leave a comment, question or other suggestions.
 And also let us know if you were able to get a campsite!